mezpahlan/mezpahlan.github.io/README.md

 - [x] Figure out a workflow.
 From drafts to published
 - [x] Make site HTTPS only
 - [ ] Custom CNAME
-- [ ] Write custom Jekyll plugin for responsive picture formatting with figure support
-- [ ] Apply cutsom Jekyll plugin to this blog
+- [ ] Swap jekyll-picture-tag for jekyll-responsive-image where we can set a template for the output html
 - [ ] Sort out CSS site wide
 - [ ] Switch to Bootstap 4
 - [ ] Add new section for Physics uni archive